rescribe-dev/rescribe/README.md

 frontload the keyword search with keywords extracted from file documentaitno and definition names and use that to filter out the files along with public access need a compressed representation of data
 +

+### Websites that need to be checked.
+Most important to least important

+Login
+Search
+Repository
+Account
+Profile
+Projects
+Repositories
+About
+Explore